Assamese cuisine: Preparations

-The masor tenga is a light and sour fish dish, another signature class of preparations.
+is a light and sour fish dish, another signature class of preparations.
 There are numerous ways of preparing the sour fish curry among Assamese people.
 The souring ingredient could be mangosteen, lemon, tomatoes, roselle leaves, Outenga, Manimuni, Tengesi, etc. Another important ingredient is kokum.
 Fish dishes made with fermented bamboo shoot (khorisa) are generally sour, but they are not called tenga.
 Fish is fried in mustard oil or stewed with bottle gourd or spinach or boiled simply.
 Another tenga dish is prepared with matimah (urad bean) and outenga (elephant apple).
 Bottle gourd can be added to it.
-Tengamora (Roselle (plant)) or noltenga (Indian chestnut vine) and lentil is a distinct tenga curry.
+Tengamora (Roselle) or noltenga (Indian chestnut vine) and lentil is a distinct tenga curry.